 Harvard University is a wonderful option for individuals interested in a Physics major.
 Students who graduate from the physics program make an average of $61,026 in the first five years of working and $136,746 after their first five years of working.
 The location in a significant urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

-Economics is the most well-attended major at Harvard University.
 You'll get to meet others from a lot of ethnicities thanks to Harvard's diverse campus.
+The average scholarship amount given to freshman students is $44,029 with 52.0% of freshman students receiving an award.
 Take a deeper dive and see just how Harvard University ranks in other categories.

 Yale University is a wonderful choice for students pursuing a Physics degree.
 Yale University physics majors make 35.5% more than the average physics student.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.